niels-lubbes/cyclides/README.md

 We present Mathematica code for the automatic verification of some of the proofs in the article [Translational and great Darboux cyclides](https://arxiv.org/abs/1306.1917).
+The section titles below refer the environments in this article.

 For running the code copy paste the code presented below in [Mathematica](https://www.wolfram.com/mathematica/trial/).
 The same code can be found in the Mathematica file [cyclides.nb](https://raw.githubusercontent.com/niels-lubbes/cyclides/master/cyclides.nb?token=AF74RI5WHEIOYDZWOJAIARTBUUO6G).